Mistakes to Avoid When Choosing

 Not Understanding the SEO Implications of Web Hosting

-Not Exploring Your Limitations
+Not Exploring The Limitations

 You may have encountered promotional ads like Unlimited or Free for Life while browsing various web hosts.
 Does this really mean that everything is unlimited?